Zoom on the Generac XC8000E

 The following charts are provided to give you an idea of how some of the key specs of the Generac XC8000E compare to generators of similar power (between 7500 and 8500 W).

-- Considering its dry weight of 260 pounds, the Generac XC8000E is one of the heavier generators producing between 7500 and 8500 running watts.
-Regarding dry weight, one of the champions in the same power range is the Lifan LF8750iEPL, with a dry weight of only 185 lbs.
+- As its dry weight is 260 pounds, the Generac XC8000E is one of the heavier of the products which can generate 7500 to 8500 running watts.
+Regarding dry weight, one of the champions in the same power range is the Dewalt DXGNR8000, with a dry weight of only 183 lbs.

-- Since the XC8000E boasts with a run time of around 11 hours at 50% load, it can be safely judged as a device of a higher run time than most generators of a comparable output.
-If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Firman H08053, with around 12 hours.
+- Thanks to an impressive running time of around 11 hours at 50% load, the XC8000E benefits from a higher run time than many generators of a similar output.
+If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Champion 100416, with around 12.5 hours.

 The bottom line